ydataai/ydata-profiling/docsrc/source/pages/great_expectations_integration.rst

     ``expect_column_values_to_be_between(column="passenger_count", min_value=1, max_value=6)``

 Great Expectations then uses this statement to validate whether the column ``passenger_count`` in a given table is indeed between 1 and 6, and returns a success or failure result.
-The library currently provides :ref:`several dozen highly expressive built-in Expectations<expectation_glossary>`, and allows you to write custom Expectations.
+The library currently provides `several dozen highly expressive built-in Expectations <https://docs.greatexpectations.io/en/latest/reference/glossary_of_expectations.html>`_, and allows you to write custom Expectations.

 Great Expectations renders Expectations to clean, human-readable documentation called *Data Docs*.
 These HTML docs contain both your Expectation Suites as well as your data validation results each time validation is run – think of it as a continuously updated data quality report.